CaoBeee/CaoBeee/README.md

 * 🌍  I'm based in California
 * ✉️  You can contact me at [fullstackbriancao@gmail.com](mailto:fullstackbriancao@gmail.com)
-* 🧠  I'm currently learning
+* 🧠  I'm currently learning data structures and algos

 ### Skills